 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

 In order to perform their job successfully, people who work as Mining Assistants must consistently demonstrate qualities such as dependability, initiative, and cooperation.

 Below, you'll find a list of qualities typically required of Mining Assistants, ranked by importance:

 Working as a Mining Assistant usually requires a high school diploma.

 Mining Assistants need anywhere from a few months to one year of working with experienced employees.
 A recognized apprenticeship program may be associated with this occupation.

 Mining Assistants may benefit from understanding of specialized subject areas, such as mechanical, transportation, or mathematics knowledge.

 The list below shows several areas in which most Mining Assistants might want to build proficiency, ranked by importance.

 Mining Assistants must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Mining Assistants need abilities such as manual dexterity, arm-hand steadiness, and reaction time in order to perform their job at a high level.
+For example, Mining Assistants need abilities such as manual dexterity, arm-hand steadiness, and control precision in order to perform their job at a high level.
 The list below shows several important abilities for Mining Assistants, ranked by their relative importance.